jeremykerr/core/README.md

 make run
 ```

+The Makefile is your friend.
+To learn more advanced commands, run `make` or `make help`.

 ## Interacting with your apps

 These are the links you can use to interact with apps while running locally: